 In some areas of psychology, the titles of many empirical research reports are informal in a way that is perhaps best described as "cute."
 They usually take the form of a play on words or a well-known expression that relates to the topic under study.
-Here are some examples from recent issues of the Journal of Personality and Social Psychology.
+Here are some examples from recent issues of the Journal Psychological Science.